ServiceStack/ServiceStack.Text/README.md

 ### Pretty Print JSON

-You an format JSON into a more readable format with the `IndentJson()` extension method, e.g:
+You can format JSON into a more readable format with the `IndentJson()` extension method, e.g:

 ```csharp
 var prettyJson = dto.ToJson().IndentJson();